Lapulapu: Recognition as a Filipino hero

-Kadaugan sa Mactan

-On April 27, 2024, "Lapulapu Day", 300 "eskrimadores," with "Lapu-Lapu Arnis de Abanico" performed a historical reenactment of "Kadaugan sa Mactan" at Mactan Shrine as witnessed by Mayor Junard Chan.
+On April 27, 2024, Lapu-Lapu Day, 300 practitioners of the Philippine martial art arnis performed a historical reenactment of the Battle of Mactan at Mactan Shrine, witnessed by Mayor Junard Chan.

 Commemorations

 Left: Lapulapu's profile on the obverse of a Philippine 1-centavo coin from the Pilipino Series.
 Middle and Right: Lapulapu is a central figure in the seal of the Philippine National Police and the Bureau of Fire Protection.

-The government erected a statue in his honor on Mactan Island and renamed the town of Opon in Cebu to Lapu-Lapu City.
+In 1969, the government erected Mactan Shrine in his honor on Mactan Island.
+The town of Opon in Cebu was renamed to Lapu-Lapu City.
 A large statue of him, donated by South Korea, stands in the middle of Agrifina Circle in Rizal Park in Manila, replacing a fountain and rollerskating rink.
 Lapulapu appears on the official seal of the Philippine National Police.
 His face was used as the main design on the 1-centavo coin that was circulated in the Philippines from 1967 to 1994.

 In the United States, a street in South of Market, San Francisco is named after Lapulapu.
 That street and others in the immediate neighborhood were renamed by the San Francisco Board of Supervisors with names derived from historical Filipino heroes on August 31, 1979.

 On January 18, 2021, the Bangko Sentral ng Pilipinas, in cooperation with the Quincentennial Commemorations in the Philippines, launches the 5,000-Piso commemorative non-circulating banknote, in honor of his heroism.